zedsdead95/AIT-Project/Rapport.md

 2. A correct usage of the load balancer should not be based on a round robin configuration but redirect the request according to servers charge with the appropriate cookie to keep the session.

-3. Diagram explainig what happens when we execute a request and then resfreshes the page.
+3. Diagram explaining what happens when we execute a request and then resfreshes the page.

 	![alt](img/diag1.png)